metatensor/metatrain/docs/src/concepts/fine-tuning.rst

 a new energy variant.
 The variant naming follows the simple pattern ``energy/{variantname}``.
 A reasonable name could be the energy functional or level of theory your finetuning dataset was trained on, e.g. ``energy/pbe``, ``energy/SCAN`` or even ``energy/dataset1``.
-Further you can add a short description for the new variant, that you can specify in ``description`` of your ``options.yaml`` file.
+Further we recommend adding a short :attr:`description` for the new variant, that you can specify in ``description`` of your ``options.yaml`` file.

 .. code-block:: yaml